The full story:

-“We wanted a tool that could help show that alumni are still engaging with us even if they don’t attend an event,” Mike O’Neill, associate director of digital engagement, said.
+“We wanted a tool that could help show that alumni are still engaging with us even if they don’t attend an event,” Mike O’Neill, associate director of digital engagement for alumni affairs and development, said.
 “The value is getting data to prove that and the ability to pull more detailed reports about our alumni.
 These reports help us target them more efficiently in our Facebook posts and ads.”

 During the 2016-17 fiscal year, Cornell identified 8,070 alumni who were only engaged with the institution digitally—representing nine percent of the total number of engaged graduates.
 These Cornellians interacted with content from university Facebook pages or attended its live stream events, but didn’t appear on the “traditional engagement radar” by attending an event, making a gift, or volunteering.

 “The social information shows us how our alumni are interacting with us,” Mike said.
 “This is information that we can’t get anywhere else, and that alone is valuable to what we’re doing.”

 Cornell defines an engaged Facebook constituent as someone who has liked five or more posts or who has made at least one comment on its pages within the current fiscal year.

 The team doesn’t stop at merely measuring this engagement.
 Cornell takes the next step and exports lists of these alumni from EverTrue to use in further outreach via Facebook ads or email marketing campaigns as a way to move alumni through the engagement funnel.

 “We’re thinking about all the other stuff we want these people to do and focusing on that with our outreach to see if we can get them to bite,” Ashley Budd, director of digital marketing for alumni affairs and development, said.
 “We’ll ramp up awareness and cultivation on social media to get this audience paying attention, then jump into their inbox or send a targeted Facebook ad with an offer when they’re more likely to take action.”